Your Guide to Recreating Elements of the Citadel Demo for WordPress

 NOTE: We recommend downloading a copy of the RocketLauncher whenever you are attempting to replicate demo content.
 This allows easy referencing, whether on your site in a subdirectory, development server, or on a localhost.
 This will allow you to see all of our demo content in context, making it easier to replicate.

-Below, you will find the module placement and settings for the various module positions as they appear on the front page of our demo.
+Below, you will find the widget placement and settings for the various widget positions as they appear on the front page of our demo.
 Not all of these position assignments are unique to the front page.

 Not pictured here is an Offcanvas position which hosts the mobile menu.
 You can find out more about the Offcanvas position in the Gantry 5 documentation.